uber2k/AsyncHelpers/README.md

 # AsyncHelpers
-Helpers for async tasks in C#
+Helpers for common async tasks I've encountered, in C#.
+Work in progress!